Ronik22/E-Card-Generator/README.md

 2) Provide the text you want to write on the card
 3) Click **See templates** and select a template
 4) On selecting, a link and a QR code will be generated
-5) Share the link or the code
+5) Share the link or the QR code